Asset Publisher

 6. Publications, events and media contributions on the topic

-Development policy is future policy
+Development policy is strategic, interest-driven, and values-based

 Development policy is international cooperation